yamitenshi/talks/cryptography-for-mere-mortals/slides.md

 * Encryption protects confidentiality, but not integrity
 * Symmetric cryptography for data at rest
 * Asymmetric cryptography for data in transit
-* Use hashing and signing to prevent integrity
+* Use hashing and signing to protect integrity
  * But consider your threat models
 * Use authenticated encryption where possible